Difference between Microphone and Loudspeaker | microphone vs loudspeaker

-This page on microphone vs loudspeaker describes difference between microphone and loudspeaker.
+This page compares microphone vs loudspeaker and describes difference between microphone and loudspeaker or speaker.

 These two audio frequency devices are used together for the sole purpose of